-It's my opinion that the United States of America is the greatest country in the world and I'm sticking to it!
+It's my opinion that the United States of America is the greatest country in the world and I am proud to be a born and bred native!

 There were only seven of us from the civilians of the 21st Michigan reenacting unit I belong to that participated in our own little non-event event, but did we have a wonderful and patriotic time!